 Bike tour along the blue Danube

 Your journey begins at the Romanian border, where the guide is waiting for you.
 You drive along the Danube, and you reach the Calafat region, after passing through Turnu Severin.
 The road takes you to Turnu Magurele.
 Further you continue to Giurgiu, one of the most important harbours along the Danube.
 You drive by bus to Bucharest, where you have the opportunity to visit the Parliament Palace – the second largest administrative building in the world – and the Village Museum.
-After the city tour in Romania’s capital you travel to Calarasi.
+After the city tour in Romania’s capital, you travel to Calarasi.
 In Silistra you travel by ferry across the Danube.
 After you reach Adamclisi, your journey continues further to Constanta and then, along the Black Sea coast, to Tulcea.
 A boat is waiting for you to cross the Danube Delta.
-You leave the south-eastern part of Romania and drive to Transilvania.
+You leave the south-eastern part of Romania and drive to Transylvania.
 One of the most important cities of this region is Brasov.
 Here, after you visit the Black Church, you drive to Sibiu.
 During the sightseeing tour you discover the highlights of this beautiful city, recently renovated.
 From Sibiu you travel to Arad, the last city you visit during your trip in Romania.

 Your local tour guide welcomes you at the border of Romania.
 You drive together to your hotel in Turnu Severin.